-When I am tired or low on interpersonal resources, I find it difficult to show up with compassion and grace.
+When I’m tired or low on interpersonal resources, I find it difficult to show up with compassion and grace.

-One thing I have recently noticed though when things go south is that I inevitably reach that moment.
+I’ve recently noticed that when things go south I inevitably reach that moment.

-You know, that moment when we become aware of the swirl we are stuck in?
+When we become aware of the swirl we are stuck in.

-That moment when I realize what I am doing - often with some mix of dismay and righteousness?
+When we realize what we’re doing, often with some mix of dismay and righteousness.

-That moment when I am able to shift my focus from pathologizing and analyzing, to instead looking for what is deeply important to me and others?
+When we’re able to shift our focus from pathologizing and analyzing to looking for what is deeply important to us and to others.

-That moment when I change my lens from identifying what is wrong, to looking for what is needed and what would help?
+When we change our lens from identifying what is wrong to looking for what is needed and what would help.

-In these moments, what I say next could change everything.
+In these moments, what we say next could change everything.

-When I stop my blame and shame habits by redirecting my attention to repair work and reconnection, I move from a defensive and self-protective stance to a relational one.
+When we stop the blame and shame habits by redirecting my attention to repair work and reconnection, we move from a defensive and self-protective stance to a relational one.

-My lenses change, my focus changes and new language follows.
+Our lenses change and our focus changes, and new language follows.

-Here are three ways I change my lens, focus, and language that I have found particularly useful when I am wanting to change course or do some repair-work after a difficult interaction:
+Here are three ways to change my lens, focus, and language that I have found particularly useful when I’m wanting to change course or do some repair-work after a difficult interaction:

 1. Express self-responsibility for the past.

 Start by taking ownership for your own part in what happened.
-When we are able to express ownership for our part in something, other person no longer feels the same pressure to keep pointing it out to us and it builds relational trust.
+When we’re able to express ownership for our part in something, the other person no longer feels the same pressure to keep pointing it out to us and it builds relational trust.
 But remember: self-judgment is not the same as self-responsibility.
-Keep your focus on neutral observations, feelings and needs.
+Keep your focus on neutral observations, feelings, and needs.

 Focus on the feelings and needs that arise in the present conversation.
 What do you each want now, in the relationship, in this moment?
 Connection?
 Shared understanding?
 Trust?
 Clarity?
 Empathy?
 Growth?
 Awareness?
 Discovery?